qttq23/github_default/readme.md

 in a nutshell:
 - create a github-action to validate the actor who clicks 'run'/'re-run'. if that actor is a powerful collaborator, the github-action passes.
+(use the 'pull_request_target' event instead of 'pull_request' event to make actions run from the 'base' context instead of 'merging' context)
 - go to settings, set rule for main branch. select 'pass check before mergeing' and 'required up to date'. search the jobs specified in github-action.
 (if jobs not shown, try run the action manually some times then try again.)

+(if already use 'pull_request_target', old way below are not needed.
 - to prevent others from editing github-action file, create CODEOWNERS file.
-- go to settings, set rule for main branch: set 'require pull request before merging', 'dismiss stale approval', 'required code owner review'.
+- go to settings, set rule for main branch: set 'require pull request before merging', and all its sub-options.
+)

 # Github merge, rebase, fast-forward: